 When the History file storing Chrome’s browser history is deleted, the best way to get it back is by using data recovery software.
 Software like that scans through the whole disk for deleted files, giving you the opportunity to restore your Google History to the way it was.

-- Download Disk Drill: To begin, you are obviously going to need the application itself.
+- Download Disk Drill: To begin, you obviously need the application itself.
 Head to the official site and download Disk Drill.

 - Launch the installer: The setup file is small and should download in minutes.
 Use it to install Disk Drill on your computer.